rvilca/rvilca.github.io/index.md

 ### _About Me_
 Hi!
 My name is Renato.
-I'm an Electrical Engineering student at The City College of New York and I'm currently in my senior year.
+I'm a recently graduated Electrical Engineering student at The City College of New York.
+Here's what I've been up to.

 ### _Current Projects_